steqeq/0000/docs/how-to/rocgdb.rst

 console.
 Here you can use every gdb option for host debugging and you can use them and extra ROCgdb specific features for device debugging.

-Before you run your application with the debugger, you'll need to set a breakpoint.
+You'll need to set a breakpoint before you run your application with the debugger.

 ``tbreak my_app.cpp:458``